-A quality program isn’t computer code at all, but rather an initiative led by a dedicated team to maintain technical quality across an organization.
-A quality program takes on the broad remit of achieving the organization’s target level of software quality.
-These are relatively uncommon, but something similar that you’ve probably encountered is an incident program responsible for a company’s incident retrospectives and remediations.
+A quality program isn't computer code at all, but rather an initiative led by a dedicated team to maintain technical quality across an organization.
+A quality program takes on the broad remit of achieving the organization's target level of software quality.
+These are relatively uncommon, but something similar you've probably encountered is an incident program responsible for a company's incident retrospectives and remediations.

 Operating organizational programs is a broad topic about which much has been written, but the core approach is: